 There are so many great non-fiction books about pets!
 I filled my bookshelf with non-fiction pet books for students to “read”.

 Pet Letter Puzzles make identifying letters more fun.

 Pet rhyme puzzles are a ton of fun too!

 Pet research preschool style.
-I know what you are thinking…that’s too hard for my little learners.
-It’s not as long as you allow students to work at their own level.
+Research is not too hard for little learners as long as you allow students to work at their own level.
 Put out some non-fiction books and “read” the photos.
 Notice and think out loud about what the pet is doing and what is in the cage.
 Students will join in and continue the discussion!

 Where did I get all the hole punches?
 I put a box in the copy room at my school with a sign for teachers to empty the hole punches from the copy machine in the box.
 If you work in a small center or in a home preschool, go to a copy store and ask them for their hole punches!